wchesley/The-Notebook/School/CIDM 4390/lecture.md

 ~~determine roles within team.~~

-## notes and questions for Babb by next meeting (Time still TBD)
+## notes and questions for Babb by next meeting (Time *still* TBD (emailed him Saturday am, no response as of yet...))
 - What do faculty reports look like, can we get an example?
+    - Want to see ~~blank~~ and completed FCAR (Faculty Course Assessment Report).
+    - Already have blank FCAR located [here](https://github.com/wchesley/CIDM-Fall2020-4390/blob/master/Docs/ABET%20Faculty%20Course%20Assessment%20Report%20Template.docx)
+    - can I get a completed one? (guess there's not much need?
+I can psuedo fill that data...)
+- ABET Self study questionare:
     - current link in Babb's CIDM ABET Doc is dead
-        - might have found the 2020-2021 version [here](http://www.abet.org/wp-content/uploads/2019/09/C002B-CAC-Self-Study-Questionnaire-2020-21-08-28-19.docx)
+        - might have found the 2020-2021 version [here](https://github.com/wchesley/CIDM-Fall2020-4390/blob/master/Docs/C002B-CAC-Self-Study-Questionnaire-2020-21-08-28-19.docx)
     - I would still like to see a full completed report. at least one for a course.
 - appears Program Educational objectives are independant of courses?
 However Courses are the main  contributor towards achieving program outcomes.
     - **Program Educational Objectives** – These objectives should reflect the attributes of graduates after they've left the program for a period of up to 3 to 5 years.
 These are the desired qualities of the "product" of a program's activities.
 This means that tracking student progress beyond graduation is an important part of program assessment.